 There are two pairs of outer sleeves, the paned cap sleeves and the long sleeves.

-For a long time, I interpreted this style as what we called "shoulder rolls".
-They were cut as two crescents, the inner diameter of which spanned the upper two thirds of the armhole.
+For a long time, I interpreted the paned cap sleeves as what we called "shoulder rolls".
+I had been taught that hey were cut as two crescents, the inner diameter of which spanned the upper two thirds of the armhole.
 They were seamed together, stuffed, decorated, and whipstitched into the bodice armhole.
 But in recent years, I've come to the conclusion that shoulder rolls on Elizabethan bodices, doublets, and gowns were NOT made this way.

 On examination of many images, they appear to actually be very short sleeves, with a gathered or puffed overlay, which was often covered with strips of fabric called panes.
 You can see a number of examples on my Pinterest board.

 I developed a pattern for this style as part of my Elizabethan Lady's Sleeves package, and I used it for this project.

 The pattern consists of the base, the puff, the panes, and the band.
 The band is optional, and I chose not to use it.

 The panes are strips of fabric laid over the puff.
 When they are cut as straight strips, as in the pattern, they spread slightly and allow the puffed layer to peek through, like slashes.